The ExtraHop Discover and Command appliances provide access to network activity data through a dynamic and highly customizable Web UI.

 - Click Alerts to view alert history, which displays information about each alert generated during the time interval.

-- If your Discover appliance is connected to the Addy service, click Anomalies to view detected anomalies from your wire data.
-You can also access stored anomalies if the Discover appliance is disconnected from the Addy service.
+- If your Discover appliance is connected to the ExtraHop Machine Learning Service, the top level navigation shows the Detections menu.
+Click Detections to view detections identified from your wire data.
+You can access stored detections even if your appliance is disconnected from the Machine Learning Service.

 - Click Metrics to find any application, network, or device discovered by the ExtraHop system and view their protocol metrics.